Sohel Chowdhury

-Sohel Chowdhury (1963–1998) was a Bangladeshi film actor during the 90s.
+Sohel Chowdhury (19 October 1965 – 18 December 1998) was a Bangladeshi film actor and businessman.
+He was made his debut in the Dhallywood with film Bhai Bondhu (1986) directed by Darashiko.

 Early life

-Sohel was born in 1963 to Tarek Ahmed Chowdhury and Nurjahan Begum.
-His ancestral home is in Habiganj District.
+Sohel was born on 19 October 1965 on Banani, Dhaka.
+His father Tarek Ahmed Chowdhury and mother Nurjahan Begum.
+His ancestral home is in Chunarughat Habiganj District.

 Career

 Sohel started his career in acting by winning the Bangladesh Film Development Corporation, talent hunt, Notun Mukher Sondhane, along with his future wife Parveen Sultana Diti.
 They acted together in Hiramoti which was an adaptation of a Punjabi story Heer-Ranjha.
 Sohel was moody, whose career was eclipsed by that of his wife, Diti, who had a more successful career.
 They also acted together in Chirodiner Sathi.